 Here, the BSF imposes an assessment based on the number of miles of federally supported dark fiber strand purchased, leased, or used by an entity.
 35-A M.R.S.A. § 9216(2).
-Although the method of taxation focuses on the amount of property owned or utilized by the taxpayers, the court is mindful that excise taxes on business are frequently measured in this manner.
+Although the method of taxation focuses on the amount of property owned or utilized by the taxpayers, excise taxes on business are frequently measured in this manner.
 Eastler, 499 A.2d at 925 (citing Western Union, 73 Me.
 518).
+The excise tax imposed per gallon of gasoline purchased in Maine furnishes one example.
 Accordingly, the court turns its analysis to the subject matter of the tax.

-In this case, the court determines the BSF is analogous to the excise tax in Western Union and is readily distinguishable from the property tax in Eastler.
+The BSF is analogous to the excise tax in Western Union and is readily distinguishable from the property tax in Eastler.
 Similar to Western Union, the BSF is a tax on equipment utilized by telecommunications service providers in the course of their business.
 GWI contends that the BSF must be deemed a property tax because it is not limited to utilization of dark fiber and extends to the purchase or lease of dark fiber.
 GWI contends an entity could purchase dark fiber from Maine Fiber and choose not to utilize it.
-But the same objection can be made to any excise or use tax-the excise tax on gasoline, for example, are likewise based on purchase of the item, presumably because the Legislature presumes that gasoline is purchased for use.
+But the same objection can be made to any valid excise or use tax.
+The excise tax on gasoline, for example, is based on the purchase of gasoline regardless of whether the purchaser uses it or stores it.

 In 1923, the Supreme Judicial Court of Maine addressed the Legislature's questions about its authority to impose an excise tax on sale of gasoline: "... it is not the value of the gasoline and fuel as property owned which is the subject of taxation but the sale of and dealing in the article whatever its value.
 The tax is measured not by the worth of the commodities but by the amount of business transacted in dealing with them computed by gallons, and this fits the definition of an excise tax which is: a tax imposed upon the performance of an act, the engaging in an occupation or the enjoyment of a privilege."
 See Questions Submitted by the House of Representatives to the Justices of the Supreme Judicial Court, 123 Me.
 573, 1923 Me.
-LEXIS 274 at 6-7, quoting 26 R. C. L., Page 236 (internal quotation marks omitted).
+LEXIS 274 at \6-7, quoting 26 R. C. L., Page 236 (internal quotation marks omitted).

 The BSF is essentially a tax on entities "dealing with the article," to quote the just-cited opinion.
+The amount of the BSF is based on the number of strand-miles utilized or leased or purchased, not on the value of the strands.
 The problem with the forestland tax in Eastler is that it applied to any undeveloped land, and not just to land used in commercial forestry.
 The BSF suffers from no such deficiency.
 Unlike the undeveloped land at issue in Eastler, there is absolutely no evidence that the Three Ring Binder dark fiber is purchased or leased for investment or for any other purpose than to be used by telecommunications service providers such as GWI to transmit data.
 In contrast to the forestland tax in Eastler, but like an excise tax per gallon of gasoline, the BSF is an excise tax on the use of property.